melissamonk-NOAA/Vermilion_2021/doc/north.md

 ### Weight-Length Relationship
-In California, the weight(kg)-length(cm) relationship for vermilion rockfish was estimated external the model using biological data available from fishery-independent data sources including the NWFSC hook-and-line survey and the WCGBTS.
+In California, the weight(kg)-length(cm) relationship for vermilion rockfish was estimated external to the model using biological data available from fishery-independent data sources including the NWFSC hook-and-line survey and the WCGBTS.
 The estimated weight-length was assumed the same for males and females: